 The UK also has thriving communities of performance storytellers, so much so that there is even a national Society for Storytelling.
-Coming together to hear stories is still a popular activity, shown by the many arts festivals throughout the country which encourage performance storytelling such as Winchester’s Hat Fair, the Hay Festival, and Edinburgh Fringe.
-Oral storytelling now seems to be more of an event rather than an everyday occurrence, so what status it has perhaps lost in frequency it has gained in prestige.
+Coming together to hear stories is still a popular activity, shown by the many festivals throughout the country which encourage performance storytelling such as Winchester’s Hat Fair, the Hay Festival, and Edinburgh Fringe.
+Oral storytelling seems to be a special event rather than an everyday occurrence, so what status it has perhaps lost in frequency it has gained in prestige.

 As well as performance, another visual way to access fairy tales is films.
 Despite both being visual mediums, films create more distance between the story and the audience.
 When watching a live show, there is a different atmosphere compared to watching a film alone in your room.
 Sometimes theatre offers opportunities to participate — I’m sure most of us can recall yelling ‘he’s behind you!’ seemingly hundreds of times at the annual Christmas pantomime (which is more often than not a fairy tale, too).